moneroexamples/onion-monero-blockchain-explorer/README.md

  - https://github.com/moneroexamples/onion-monero-blockchain-explorer/tree/devel

-Note: `devel` branch of the explorer follows `master` branch of the monero.
+Note: `devel` branch of the explorer follows `master` branch of the monero!

 ## Compilation on Ubuntu 16.04/18.04